mrc-ide/epireview/README.md

 | Comprehensive paper comparing pathogens |47,115| acori@ic.ac.uk||||

 If you are interested in adding any other pathogen to the database please feel free to [contact us](s.bhatia@imperial.ac.uk).

+## License

+The **code** in this package is licensed under the MIT License.
+See the `LICENSE` file for details.

+The **data** in this package is released under the CC0 license and is in the public domain.
+See the `LICENSE-CC0` file for details.